 - Rick Kelley, Vice President of Global Marketing Solutions - Gaming, Facebook, from Dublin

-- Stephen Koch, Managing Director - Risk Technology and Gary Ford, IT Director, J.P.
+- Stephen Koch, Managing Director - Risk Technology and Gary Ford, Managing Director, J.P.
 Morgan, from London

 Speaking about the finalists, Maxine Benson MBE, co-founder of everywoman says: “With Research showing only 22% of students can name a famous female working in technology, compared to two thirds who can name a famous man, the need for relatable, role models has never been greater.
 In our 10th anniversary year, this year’s finalists and their stories are diverse, inspirational and empowering and will an important part in changing this narrative.”